 The task of creating a school culture is not easy.
 I could probably stop with that statement and you could begin a vigorous debate with school friends about your school’s culture.
 Lots of questions surround this topic: Is school culture different than school climate?
 Can you measure a school’s culture or is it simply something you feel?
 Can you really change a school culture?
 One of the initiatives that the CACE Fellows are exploring with Intermountain Christian School is how a school culture is created.
 According to Andy Crouch, in his introduction to “Culture Making: Recovering our Creative Calling”, we have “paid the culture around us the ultimate compliment: careful study and, often imitation.”
 I’m afraid this is an all too true statement for our Christian schools.
 We have carefully studied and imitated schools around us.
 While there are certainly best practices that come out of schools whose missions are secular, the close imitation of these schools is not what we are called to do.
 As our schools slowly come out of the Industrial Age model for education, Christian schools have the opportunity to create a new learning culture that responds to the God’s call to be an integral part of His plan for restoration and reconciliation.

 The first task for a school to measure is its culture.
-Dr. Erik Hoekstra, president of Dordt College, shared a quote related to a school’s culture at this fall’s Christian Schools Canada Conference in Victoria.
+Dr. Erik Hoekstra, president of Dordt University, shared a quote related to a school’s culture at this fall’s Christian Schools Canada Conference in Victoria.
 He stated “the culture of an organization is the sum total of all the conversations that are happening at or about that institution.”
 It took me a while to process this statement.
 Think of all the conversations that happen between faculty and students, or between parents in the parking lot, or between Finance Committee members…the list is nearly endless.
 Now, put all those conversations together and you have the school’s culture.
 Or, as Christian cultural critic Ken Myers summarizes, “culture is what we make of the world.
 It is, first of all, our relentless human effort to take the world as it’s given to us and make something else.”

 I like both of these ideas when thinking about school culture.
 How does ICS (or insert your school here) help shape the conversations that happen at or about their school and relentlessly work at taking what has been given to them and making something else?
 After all, we really don’t change culture but we get to make it.
 Here is one example of culture making from ICS: Paula Potter, elementary dean, sent the CACE Fellows a note asking for some feedback on the idea of using student feedback in the elementary classroom.
 ICS has tried this in the past, but wants this attempt to be more successful and make the data more useful.
 Paula states, “if the feedback is not useful we won’t use it (like the last time we surveyed students).
 I also think we need to hear from our students’ perspective about how they like to learn.”